aristanetworks/avd/ansible_collections/arista/avd/plugins/README.md

 The `arista.avd.eos_designs_facts` module is an Ansible Action Plugin providing the following capabilities:

 - Set `avd_switch_facts` fact containing both `switch` facts per host.
-- Set `avd_topology_peers` fact containing list of downlink switches per host.
+- Set `avd_topology_peers` fact containing a list of downlink switches per host.
 This list is built based on the `uplink_switches` from all other hosts.
-- Set `avd_overlay_peers` fact containing list of EVPN or MPLS overlay peers per host.
+- Set `avd_overlay_peers` fact containing a list of EVPN or MPLS overlay peers per host.
 This list is built based on the `evpn_route_servers` and `mpls_route_reflectors` from all other hosts.
 - The plugin is designed to `run_once`.
 With this, Ansible will set the same facts on all devices, so all devices can lookup values of any other device without using the slower `hostvars`.
-- The facts can also be copied to the "root" `switch` in a task run per-device (see example below)
+- The facts can also be copied to the "root" `switch` in a task run per device (see example below).

-The module is used in `arista.avd.eos_designs` to set facts for devices, which are then used by jinja templates in `arista.avd.eos_designs` to generate the `structured_configuration`.
+The module is used in `arista.avd.eos_designs` to set facts for devices, which are then used by Jinja templates in `arista.avd.eos_designs` to generate the `structured_configuration`.

 The module arguments are: